bmgdevelopment/giffygram/README.md

 6. Favorite/unfavorite feature for individual posts
 7. Overall CSS for clean usage and styling

-### Login for download
+### Download this app:
 If this repo is forked, please use one of the user's login and passcode for entry into the application.
+Feel free to use email": "ray@medrano.com" and "password": "ray".
 The API must also be served at port 4000.

 ### Team Kudos
 Nick: